 Can you buy cauliflower Rice?

 Yes you can.
-Sometime I buy cauliflower rice in my local healthy store or even online at Amazon.
+Sometimes I buy cauliflower rice in my local healthy store or even online at Amazon.
 It’s very convenient, especially if you have busy weeknights dinner.
 Cauliflower products are popular nowadays because they are low-carb, keto and paleo friendly.
 And also if you’re doing Whole30 is a great substitute for traditional rice.
 This one from Amazonis keto friendly and it’s made from 100% air dried cauliflower, which makes it last longer.
 Here is a link for all the cauliflower products on Amazon.
 I also love cauliflower pizza crust that now you can buy at Amazon too.

 For the Italian Sausage